SuicidalInsanity/Mk3Expansion/README.md

 ===================================================================================================================
 This pack provides mew mk3 spaceplane parts in the form of engines, fuselage segments and aerodynamic accessories.

----This is very much a Work In Progress Dev version--- Of Note: Linear aerospike is not working correctly, gimbal inverter
-	Engine FX partially implemented
-	IVA incomplete

 INSTALLATION
 ===================================================================================================================